Cacti/plugin_monitor/README.md

 ## Changelog
 --- 2.3.4 ---
 * issue#64: Fixed issue with overlapping rows in tree view
+* issue#61: Fixed issue where monitor_list was not being used
+* feature: Added option to disable inclusion of Threshold alert lists

 --- 2.3.3 ---
 * issue#60: Fixed issue with themes